ksarina256/Fitness-App/README.md

 # Fitness App
-## This project helps you to track you're job application process by adding jobs applied
+## This project helps you stay on track with your fitness goals by providing personalized workouts and progress tracking.
 ### Features
 #### - Save, search, and delete workouts
 #### - Automatically tracks your progress over time (with adjustable time ranges)